-7.04.
+7.03.
 Returns; Payment.

 a.
 Returns.
-Any person who operates any place of amusement, entertainment or recreation on Tribal or trust lands shall, on or before the twentieth (20th) day of the month following each calendar quarter, complete a return for the preceding quarter on a form prescribed by the Tax Department showing the entire amount of all receipts for admissions charges collected for his business, the allowable exemptions, and the amount of tax for which he is liable.
-The taxpayer shall be responsible for maintaining records sufficient to permit the tax department to verify the amount of tax due in accordance with the requirements of Article X.
+Any person who operates any place of amusement, entertainment or recreation on Tribal or trust lands shall, on or before the twentieth day of the month following each calendar quarter, complete a return for the preceding quarter on a form prescribed by the Tax Department showing the entire amount of all receipts for admissions charges collected for his business, the allowable exemptions, and the amount of tax for which he or she is liable.
+The taxpayer shall be responsible for maintaining records sufficient to permit the tax department to verify the amount of tax due in accordance with the requirements of Article XI.

 b.
 Payment.
 The taxpayer shall also transmit the return, together with a remittance for the amount of tax, to the Tax Department on or before the twentieth (20th) day of the month following each calendar quarter.
 The quarterly return shall be signed by the taxpayer or his duly authorized agent and, if applicable, the person and/or firm preparing the return.

 c.
 Change in Return/Payment Schedule.
-The Tax Department may, when necessary to insure payment of the tax or to provide a more efficient administration of this ordinance, may, after notice and comment, adopt regulations requiring the filing of returns and payment of the tax for other than quarterly periods.
+The Tax Department may, when necessary to insure payment of the tax or to provide a more efficient administration of this Ordinance, may, after notice and comment, adopt regulations requiring the filing of returns and payment of the tax for other than quarterly periods.

-7.05.
+7.04.
 Distribution of Admissions Tax.